jaehyukchoi/MATH5030-Group02/README.md

 ## Key modeling note

-Following the professor’s guidance, this project uses **simple returns**, not log returns, when computing realized variance.
+This project uses **simple returns**, not log returns, when computing realized variance.

 For time grid points $(t_0, t_1, \dots, t_N)$, the simple return is defined as: